"

 • Antiporters (e.g., Na⁺/H⁺ exchanger) move in opposite directions.

-• ATP-binding cassette (ABC) transporters, P-type pumps, V-type pumps transport ions, toxins, drugs.
+• ATP-binding cassette (ABC) transporters, P-type pumps, V-type pumps transport ions, toxins, and drugs.

-• Endocytosis & exocytosis: bulk transport processes (e.g., phagocytosis, pinocytosis, receptor-mediated endocytosis, vesicle fusion for secretion)
+• Endocytosis and exocytosis are bulk transport processes (e.g., phagocytosis, pinocytosis, receptor-mediated endocytosis, vesicle fusion for secretion).

 Summary Table